...And Justice for All (album): Recording

 Despite this, the sessions with Clink were not completely wasted; rather, the band spent time warming up and fine-tuning sounds in the studio ahead of Rasmussen's arrival to start the record properly.
-Two cover songs were recorded — "Breadfan" and "The Prince" — for use as B-sides on the album's singles, as well as drum tracks for "The Shortest Straw" and "Harvester of Sorrow" which were kept.
+Two cover songs were recorded—Budgie's "Breadfan" and Diamond Head's "The Prince"—for use as B-sides, as well as drum tracks for "The Shortest Straw" and "Harvester of Sorrow" which were kept.

-Eventually, Rasmussen became available to work with the band, joining six weeks into the album's recording in March and relieving Clink from his production duties.
-Rasmussen's first task was to adjust the guitar sound, with which the band was dissatisfied.
+Rasmussen took over from Clink and joined the recording process six weeks in, in March.
+His first task was to adjust the guitar sound, with which the band was dissatisfied.
 Each song started with a click track and Hetfield's guide guitar part, mapping the song structure and tempo changes.
-From there, the band would record each instrument separately - Ulrich's drums, followed by Hetfield's final rhythm guitar parts, Newsted's bass parts and then vocals & Hammett's lead guitars in the final stages.
+From there, the band would record each instrument separately – Ulrich's drums, followed by Hetfield's final rhythm guitar parts, Newsted's bass parts and then vocals and Hammett's lead guitars in the final stages.
 Hetfield wrote lyrics during the recording sessions; these were occasionally unfinished as recording began, and Rasmussen said that Hetfield "wasn't really interested in singing" but instead "wanted that hard vibe".
 Metallica's recording process was new to Newsted, who questioned his impact on the overall sound and the lack of discussion with the rest of the team.
 He recorded his parts separately, with only the assistant engineer present.
 The experience differed from his previous band, Flotsam and Jetsam, whose style he described as "basically everybody playing the same thing like a sonic wall".